tangerine1202/pdm-f23/hw2/README.md

 ## Reconstruction

-To run my reconstruction pipeline, please make sure segmentation images are placed at the same directory as rgb images.
+To run my reconstruction pipeline, please make sure semantic segmentation images are placed in `seg/` folder, located at the same directory as rgb images.

 For example:
 ```